Patreon/patreon-wordpress/readme.txt

 It is  difficult to protect videos due the intensive bandwidth requirements of hosting video  and having to rely on third parties such as Youtube or Vimeo.
 Youtube allows you to set videos to ‘private’ but Vimeo offers extra controls by only allowing videos to be played on specific domains.
 Visit this guide to [protecting your video content with Vimeo](https://help.vimeo.com/hc/en-us/articles/224817847-Privacy-settings-overview).

 == Upgrade Notice ==

+= 1.8.4 =

+* Made currency sign selection a text input instead of select
+* Modified the currency sign option to be currency sign at the front of the amount
+* Added a currency sign option to be used at the end of the amount
+* All text updated to use the currency sign that is saved in options. $ if default.
+* Added call throttling to api calls to avoid spamming of the api by zombie or faulty sites
+* Added throttled-return handling to relevant functions
+* Added callouts for easy access to plugin upgrade

 = 1.8.3 =